adam-poulton/slashdiablo-maphack/docs/Info-Window.md

 and type rather than backspacing over the old one.
 That also puts the whole list back, and leaves a runeword you were reading.

-While the box has focus it fills in solid, gains a second border and shows a blinking cursor; unfocused it is translucent and shows a dimmed hint, so it is always clear where your typing is going.

 Press **enter** to select the first match, which puts its summary up.
 Enter is not typed into the box, so the search text is left alone.